tux4kids/Tuxpaint-Android/README.md

 If you have Eclipse, then run:

-1. right click TuxPaint-Android project
+1. right click Tux Paint-Android project
 2. Run As -> Android Application

-Or you may directly install pre-built TuxPaint-Android.apk in the bin folder of TuxPaint project.

 Tips for Play
 ===========
 1. Sometimes if you cannot save your painted work, you should make sure:
-    * you shall have a storage in /mnt/sdcard/TuxPaint.
+    * you shall have a storage in /mnt/sdcard/tuxpaint.
 You can check whether this path can be accessable with command:
     ```
 	adb shell
-	cd /mnt/sdcard/TuxPaint
+	cd /mnt/sdcard/tuxpaint
     ```
     * you shall have your Android device disconnected with your PC sometimes when you are using an old Android device.
-2. While tuxpaint can start with some default resources, you can further use your own resources for painting (supposing `/mnt/sdcard/TuxPaint/` is your `datadir`):
+2. While tuxpaint can start with some default resources, you can further use your own resources for painting (supposing `/mnt/sdcard/tuxpaint/` is your `datadir`):
-    * In the folder `/mnt/sdcard/TuxPaint/brushes`, you can add some images which will be shown and used on `brushes` tool;
+    * In the folder `/mnt/sdcard/tuxpaint/brushes`, you can add some images which will be shown and used on `brushes` tool;
-    * In the folder `/mnt/sdcard/TuxPaint/fonts`, you can add some extra fonts which will be used on `texts` and `labels` tool;
+    * In the folder `/mnt/sdcard/tuxpaint/fonts`, you can add some extra fonts which will be used on `texts` and `labels` tool;
-    * In the folder `/mnt/sdcard/TuxPaint/stamps`, you can add some stamps which will be shown and used on `stamps` tool;
+    * In the folder `/mnt/sdcard/tuxpaint/stamps`, you can add some stamps which will be shown and used on `stamps` tool;
-    * In the folder `/mnt/sdcard/TuxPaint/starters`, you can add some images which will be shown and used when `New` menu is clicked;
+    * In the folder `/mnt/sdcard/tuxpaint/starters`, you can add some images which will be shown and used when `New` menu is clicked;
-3. Your work will be hosted in the folder `/mnt/sdcard/TuxPaint/saved` (supposing `/mnt/sdcard/TuxPaint/` is your `savedir`).
+3. Your work will be hosted in the folder `/mnt/sdcard/TuxPaint/saved` (supposing `/mnt/sdcard/tuxpaint/` is your `savedir`).
 4. Different from PC, you can paint with your two fingers or more!
 This is really interesting :)

 Test